frangucc/thenodechronbook/README.md

 ** Beta Feedback **

-At the time of this writing in 2016 I'd still consider this all to be quite expiramental.
+At the time of this writing in 2016 I'd still consider this all to be quite experimental.
 Soon however, this won't be the case, it will either be considered an epic failure, show negligible improvement or dramatically improve the way newbs pick this stuff up.
-I'm hoping for the later, for everyones sake.
+I'm hoping for the later, for everyone's sake.

 It's going to be an ongoing endeavor for my company to know these things.
 To help support our research we encourage observers, teachers and parents who have provided this opportunity for their kids to keep a close eye on readers and report back to us what you're finding.
 At it's core, the entire novel is built ontop of a cohesive series of lessons on the Raspberry PI, Arduino, circuitry, programming, the Internet and dozens of scientific sensors.
 The creative portion tends to be inspired by historical events, realistic situations or the inevitable.